piky/templator/Triggers.md

 __metric_id__ to reference any other metric.

 ## Composition of trigger name
-alarmObject of the metric is used
+resource of the metric is used

 ## prototypes